East Coast rail delays spark passenger anger

 A spokesman for train operator East Coast said: "We sincerely apologise for the queues and inconvenience."

 He said the company had tried to keep passengers informed by sending members of staff to York station.

 "Part of the problem was that we didn't know the exact times when this situation would be resolved so the amount of information we had was limited," he said.

 However, passengers would be eligible for compensation payments under its '"delay repay" scheme.

-Most of East Coast's services were operating normally on Sunday, he added.'Not happy'
+Most of East Coast's services were operating normally on Sunday, he added.